 Henry Ford said, “Whether you think you can, or you think you can’t – you’re right.”
 Therefore, it is.
 If you have developed a habit of negative self-talk about whether you can do something, you are sabotaging your ability to succeed.

 Our thoughts are powerful!
 They can change our body’s chemistry in a few seconds.
 Try it now.
 Imagine in detail one of your most important dreams like living in your dream home or driving your new dream car.
 How do you feel?
-Now imagine in detail continuing to live where you now do or worst for the rest of your life.
-Then imagine continuing to drive the car you now have or worst for the rest of your life.
+Now imagine in detail continuing to live where you now do or worse for the rest of your life.
+Then imagine continuing to drive the car you now have or worse for the rest of your life.
 How do you feel?
 Do you see the difference?

 To achieve your dream life, develop the habit of directing your thoughts toward positive self-talk and the results you want!
 Here’s how to develop the habit.
 First, you decide you’re going to change it.
 Then you prepare a response in advance to negative self-talk like “Stop!
 Go to positive.”
 You do the same with negative thoughts about what you can accomplish.